chafiq1992/whatsapp-last/README.md

 Replace the values with the credentials for your Shopify store.
 Alternatively use the `IRRAKIDS_*` or `IRRANOVA_*` variable names if those are available.

+## Database Path

+The backend stores WhatsApp messages in a SQLite database.
+The location can be configured with the optional `DB_PATH` environment variable.
+If not provided it defaults to `/tmp/whatsapp_messages.db`.
+Ensure that the directory containing the file is writable by the application.